 Y’all, Julian D. is not one to suffer any fools and is a stickler for following instructions.
 Didn’t follow his combination exactly?
 Didn’t put in full effort during the ab section?
 The entire class will be rewarded with an extra round.
 So, let’s just say his motivation style is more “tough love” than upbeat inspiration, which we need sometimes, right?
 So make sure you’re paying attention: he typically flies through his explanations and only does them once.
 One thing that drove us nuts was the amount of time he spent on his phone, sitting, or zoning out during warm up.
 It certainly fit in with the “we’re too cool to care” attitude of the gym, but didn’t exactly make us feel like a priority.
 Who knows, maybe he was building playlists…. but during class??

-Like designer distressed jeans, this place was purposefully designed to look a bit run down – from the front facade all the way to the curtain that is barely concealing the view into the women’s locker room.
-This townhouse just off of Berkley Street has three levels – locker rooms on the top floor, main floor for ringwork, and the basement for underground.
+Like designer distressed jeans, Overthrow Boxing Club was purposefully designed to look a bit run down – from the front facade all the way to the curtain that is barely concealing the view into the women’s locker room.
+This townhouse just off of Berkley Street in SoHo has three levels – locker rooms on the top floor, main floor for ringwork, and the basement for underground.
 Figuring out where to put your stuff while you sweat here is key.
 Most people go for the cubbies or shelves on the floor where they are taking their class.
 Lockers require you to bring your own lock and are usually full.
 Should you choose to opt for the locker room because, hey, you need to shower or change, a word of caution: the feel is very “high school” – a little cramped, a little grimy, and very little privacy (even from people coming up the stairs since there is a curtain instead of a door).
 First timers, we HIGHLY suggest that you speak up and ask where things are.
 You aren’t exactly going to get the “studio tour” let alone more of a greeting than “okay, you’re good” post check-in.
 Another pro tip – bring your own wraps if you can, especially if you have quick wraps (like a glove with finger holes) from another studio.
 Theirs are $10-15 and are the traditional wraps.
 Unless you’re an avid boxer, you’ll require knowledge and practice on how to get them on.
 In fact, you should bring your own sweat towels as well, since there are none offered for use in class.

 9 Bleecker St, New York, NY 10012 SoHo Boxing $$$$